StatBiomed/BetabinGLM/README.rst

   model = BetaBinomialAlternative(x, y, fit_intercept = True, method = "Nelder-Mead")

-This package is very similar to the 'BetaBinomial' mentioned above.
+This package is very similar to the ``BetaBinomial`` mentioned above.
 Try this one if the data contains various variables (e.g. the number of variables > 15) since this one works faster while the accuracy are similar to the 'BetaBinomial'.

 Related links
 =============